-When compared to the human brain, current AI reveals a number of differences and limitations with regards to different domains and goals (Zador et al., 2023).
+When compared to the human brain, current AI reveals a number of differences and limitations with regards to different domains and goals (Zador et al. 2023).
 These limitations are arguably of two main kinds: technical and conceptual.
 The technical limitations depend on the current technological stage of AI and are likely to be reduced and possibly overcome through further progress of knowledge and emerging technology.
 The conceptual limitations depend on the AI paradigms used, so overcoming them may require revised or new paradigms.
-To illustrate this, present AI is still narrow, that is, it works for specific tasks in particular domains for which it is programmed and trained, and fails if environmental conditions are different from the training context (Marcus & Davis, 2019).
+To illustrate, present AI is still narrow, that is, it works for specific tasks in particular domains for which it is programmed and trained, and fails if environmental conditions are different from those in the training context (Marcus and Davis 2019).
 In this respect, its impressive success in specific applications is not yet translated into the capacity for solving broader and more general tasks.
 For some AI systems, this limitation might not be intrinsic but rather due to the time needed to adapt to new conditions and to learn how to behave in new environments, analogously to what happens with humans.
-In any case, as a consequence of such constraints, even if omnipresent in our day-to-day lives, the applicability of AI in the real world and its related impact are still limited.
+Still, a consequence of such constraints is that even if omnipresent in our day-to-day lives, the applicability of AI in the real world and its related impact are still limited.
 Likewise, AI reliability has further development potential, for both technical and conceptual reasons.
-Indeed, some researchers argue for new approaches and paradigm changes in current AI (Marcus & Davis, 2019), outlining that one of the main challenges for AI is building learning machines that are as flexible and robust as the biological brain and that have the same capacity for generalization (Sinz, Pitkow, Reimer, Bethge, & Tolias, 2019).
-Moreover, in contrast to AI, which at present can interact with a limited subset of variables within a contextualized environment, biological systems respond to a wide variety of stimuli over long periods of time, and their responses alter the environment and subsequent responses, giving rise to a kind of systemic action-reaction cycle ("Is the brain a good model for machine intelligence?," 2012).

-Other relevant abilities of the human brain that current AI systems are not able to fully replicate are "multi-tasking, learning with minimal supervision, [...] all accomplished with high efficiency and low energy cost", as well as the ability to communicate via natural language (Poo, 2018).
+Indeed, some researchers argue for new approaches and paradigm changes in current AI (Marcus and Davis 2019), outlining that one of the main challenges for AI is building learning machines that are as flexible and robust as the biological brain and that have the same capacity for generalization (Sinz et al. 2019).
+Moreover, in contrast to AI, which at present can interact with a limited subset of variables within a contextualized environment, biological systems respond to a wide variety of stimuli over long periods of time, and their responses alter the environment and subsequent responses, giving rise to a kind of systemic action-reaction cycle (AA.VV., 2012).
+Other relevant abilities of the human brain that current AI systems are not able to fully replicate are "multi-tasking, learning with minimal supervision, [...] all accomplished with high efficiency and low energy cost", as well as the ability to communicate via natural language (Poo 2018).